Pixel-Open/sulu-flashinfobundle/README.md

 ### Settings

 The settings allow you to set up how the news flash modal should be displayed.
 To access it, go to Settings > Newsflash management.
-You will have a select with the following options:
+You will have two parameters:
+- A select which allows you to define if the modal should be opened automatically and how many times.
+It has the following options:
   - Do not open: the modal is never opened automatically
   - Open once: the modal is open on the first visit of the site (stored in a cookie)
   - Open every time: the modal is opened each time during the user's visit
+- A number input that is used to determine the cookie duration.
+By default, the duration is 30 days

 ![](src/Resources/documentation/settings.png)